Meet Our Team

 Emily Hudders

-Emily is a Clinical Psychologist who has worked full-time at Asciak and Associates since 2022.
+Emily is a Clinical Psychologist who has worked at Asciak and Associates since 2022.
 Before that, she completed a six-month placement at our practice and worked in early intervention services.

 Emily completed her Masters of Clinical Psychology at Western Sydney University and is a full member of the Australian Psychological Society.

-Emily has a particular interest in working with neurodiverse populations.
+Emily works part-time and has a particular interest in working with neurodiverse populations.
 She has over seven years of experience working with children and young people with Autism, ADHD and developmental delays.
 Emily has also completed additional training in conducting assessments of Autism, cognition, and difficulties with attention and learning.
 This is an area in which Emily has a particular interest.

 Emily works with children and young people of all ages and backgrounds using an individualised approach adapted to each client’s needs.
 She draws on Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) whilst providing clients practical skills to develop and maintain relationships, solve problems and persevere in the face of adversity.
 Importantly, Emily collaborates with caregivers extensively, as well as teachers, other health professionals and family members, to meet the needs of her clients.